Paul Gough: Painting

-As a painter, Gough has exhibited globally is represented in several permanent art collections – including the National Arts Collection Fund, the Imperial War Museum, London; Canadian War Museum, and the National War Memorial, New Zealand.Gough was elected an Academician of the Royal West of England Academy in 2000.
+As a painter, Gough has exhibited globally is represented in several permanent art collections – including the National Arts Collection Fund, the Imperial War Museum, London; Canadian War Museum, and the National War Memorial, New Zealand.
+Gough was elected an Academician of the Royal West of England Academy in 2000, and became Chair of the Board of Trustees in 2013.

 Gough is a regular media commentator on the street artist Banksy.
+During 2021 he was consulted by UK and global television, radio and print media for insights about the artist’s mural paintings, ‘Spraycation’, painted and installed across East Anglia.

 In 2022, a short film alleging Gough was the street artist went viral over TikTok, receiving more than two million views.

-His most recent exhibitions have been in Melbourne, Australia, London, and Wellington, New Zealand.
-He was selected to exhibit in The Art of Creative Research NIE Gallery, Singapore in January 2023.